- 64 Bit CPU, 2.6 GHz Xeon or faster

 - The server must be configured for US English language, date and time settings (How-To)

-For both How-To's you need to be logged in
+For the How-To you need to be logged in.

 Roles and Features

 Try our PowerShell scripts for Roles and Features Installation: Knowledge Base

 |Windows Server 2019||Windows Server 2016||Windows Server 2012 R2|